 If you are found guilty and the offence is proven beyond a reasonable doubt, or you plead guilty to the charge(s), that is the point at which a conviction is reached.
 A conviction thus means you have been found guilty or that you plead guilty in a court.
 Remember though, you are presumed innocent until found guilty and that is where my assistance as an experienced criminal lawyer will help you defend against your charge(s).

-Do not speak with anyone about your matter or the allegations against you.
+Do not speak with anyone about the allegations against you.

 You do not know who may be called as a potential witness or what others may report to the police.
 You do not want to jeopardize your chance of fighting your case to the fullest.